General Position Description

 - Organizational and administrative skills are required.

-– Travel to Massachusetts prisons and jails is required.
-Applicants must have a valid driver’s license and regular access to a car.
+- Frequent travel to Massachusetts prisons and jails is required.
+Applicants must have a valid driver’s license.

-– Ability to work cooperatively with a team is required.
+- Ability to work both independently and cooperatively with a team is required.

-– Ability to speak and write in Spanish strongly preferred.
+- Ability to speak and write in Spanish is strongly preferred.

-– Experience working with and advocating for marginalized populations preferred.
+- Experience working with and advocating for marginalized populations is preferred.